REGOVAR/QRegovar/README.md

 We need only Qt 5.10.

 Download the open source package on the [Qt web site](https://www.qt.io/download).
-Follow instruction to install it Qt (next, next, next).
+Follow instruction to install it (next, next, next).

 Then open the `app/QRegovar.pro` with QtCreator and press `ctrl + R` to build and run QRegovar.